 Aside from also being illegal, raccoons are territorial – you’ll just get another raccoon moving in.
 And any babies left behind would starve and die, perhaps in your attic space.

 Night Noises Anywhere

 Mice are the tiny triathlon athletes of the rodent family!
 They’re excellent climbers, runners, jumpers and swimmers.
 These small creatures can jump up to 2.5 ft. in height – about from the floor to the top of a regular dining table.

 Because they don’t have collar bones, they can fit through slim gaps the width of a pencil or less – even getting through spaces in the mortar between brickwork.
 So if their heads can through a hole, so can the rest of their bodies!

-It takes an expert like Mike to spot where they’re getting in:
+It takes an expert like Matt to spot where they’re getting in: